natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.222%20(China).md

 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|MG13 Dreyse (7.92 mm)}}

-The MG13 Dreyse is s a rifle-calibre machine gun that will only damage vehicles with exposed crew and will fail to penetrate any armoured vehicle.
+The MG13 Dreyse is a normal coaxial MG with a significantly lower rate of fire than its original German version.
+The MG is capable of elevating alongside the main cannon and can be utilised in AA work as a reserve weapon while loading the main gun or just attracting enemy planes to get a shot.
+It has decent penetration for a rifle-calibre MG, so it can be used in rare circumstances against very lightly-armoured vehicles or exposed crewmen.

 {| class="wikitable" style="text-align:center" width="50%"
 |-